Earth Day 2020

 The DOE and the Home Energy Score team have some nice branding materials available to their assessors, too — a variety of logos, flyers, scripts and other materials await every new assessor once they’re brought into the program.

 And while the Home Energy Score team provides resources to a wide range of professionals — energy auditors, utility employees, state and local government programs — I.D.
 Energy focuses on the home inspector industry, and as such has special insight into what actually works for home inspectors when they’re on the job looking to make the best use of their various services and partnerships.

 So it’s in that spirit that our cracker-jack graphics department put together a new logo that’s specially designed for inspectors.
 It carries the “certified” language that homebuyers respond to, and is shaped to allow easy incorporation onto business cards, vehicles, shirts . . the works.

-The new Inspector Logo is just one example of the suite of resources that ID Energy has put together to help inspectors build their businesses with the Home Energy Score.
+The Certified Assessor Logo is just one example of the Exclusive Marketing Suite of resources that ID Energy has put together to help inspectors build their businesses with the Home Energy Score.
 Check out our “Assessor Resources” link here, and watch this space as we continue to bring on new tools and tactics!

 Policy, tech tidbits, nerdy stuff.

 The Home Energy Score Assessor webinar, conducted on July 12th, was a great success with over 140 participants.

 In this webinar the Home Energy Score Technical Team discussed the following topics:

 - The Score simplified – how to explain the Home Energy Score to your customers

 - Data entry review – how to avoid common errors and increase the accuracy of your data inputs